 - information relating to any other person(s) involved in the management of the site

 - information about specific matters (e.g. ability to secure proper management of the site – as per Schedule 3 of the 2020 Regulations)

 - general correspondence between you and us on matters related to fit and proper person application

 Information requirements - our processing activities may include:

 criminal convictions and offences record

 Lawful bases - our lawful bases for processing your personal information are:

-- Article 6(1)(c) UK GDPR - our legal obligation(s) under the Mobile Homes (Requirement for Manager of Site to be Fit and Proper Person) (England) Regulations 2020
+- UK GDPR Article 6(1)(c) - our legal obligation(s) under the Mobile Homes (Requirement for Manager of Site to be Fit and Proper Person) (England) Regulations 2020

-- Article 6(1)(e) UK GDPR - necessary for the performance of a task in the public interest or in the exercise of official authority vested in us in accordance with the legislation referred to above
+- UK GDPR Article 6(1)(e) - necessary for the performance of a task in the public interest or in the exercise of official authority vested in us in accordance with the legislation referred to above

-- Article 10 UK GDPR (Data Protection Act 2018 section 10(5) and Schedule 1, Part II, para.6 justified by Schedule 3 of the 2020 Regulations) – processing of data relating to criminal convictions and offences.
+- UK GDPR Article 10 (Data Protection Act 2018 section 10(5) and Schedule 1, Part II, para.6 justified by Schedule 3 of the 2020 Regulations) – processing of data relating to criminal convictions and offences.